3.10.3. Rules for adding attributes to rivers

 Enter the name of a river in the Part of field of the attribute panel for that section of riverbed (this is partially shown in the drawing): As you start entering the name of the river into the field, a list of suggestions comprised of rivers that are already on the map will appear automatically:

 If the river is not on the map yet, you must fill in this field manually: enter a name for the new river and it will be created.

 The techniques for entering river names are similar to the techniques for entering names for all items on YME.

-When you duplicate a riverbed or channel using a polygon, assign Reservoir attributes to that item.
-Don't name these polygonal items: the Name field should be left blank (see point 18.104.22.168.3.
-Duplicate a riverbed or canal with a polygon).
+When you duplicate a riverbed or channel using a polygon, assign Body of water attributes to that item.
+Don't name the following polygonal items: the Name field should be left blank (see Section 18.104.22.168.3.
+Duplicate riverbed or canal with a polygon).

 - 22.214.171.124.1.
 Rules for naming rivers

-When entering river names, follow the rules in section 3.1.3.
+When naming rivers, follow the rules specified in Section 3.1.3.
 Map item naming rules.